AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-views.md

 <a id="opIdDataViews_Get or Create Data View"></a>

 This method creates the specified data view.
-If a data view with the same id already exists, the existing data view is compared with the specified data view.
+If a data view with the same identifier already exists, the existing data view is compared with the specified data view.
 If they are identical, a redirect (`302 Found`) is returned with the `Location` response header indicating the URL where the data view may be retrieved using a Get function.
 If the data views do not match, the request fails with `409 Conflict`.

-### Request
+<h3>Request</h3>

 ```text
 POST /api/v1/tenants/{tenantId}/namespaces/{namespaceId}/dataviews/{id}
 ```

-#### Parameters
+<h4>Parameters</h4>

 `string tenantId`
 <br/>Tenant identifier.<br/><br/>`string namespaceId`
 <br/>Namespace identifier.<br/><br/>`string id`
 <br/>Data view identifier.<br/><br/>

-### Request Body
+<h4>Request Body</h4>

 A `DataView` object whose `Id` is `null` or unspecified.<br/>